Lehoczky/frontend-tools/content/style-guide.md

 ### Class methods must use `this`

 Class methods should use `this` or be made into a static method unless an external library or framework requires using specific non-static methods.
-Being an instance method should indicate that it behaves differently based on properties of the receiver
+Being an instance method should indicate that it behaves differently based on properties of the receiver.

+Another alternative is to pull the function out of the class declaration

 ```ts
 // Bad